pRizz/iota-transaction-spammer-webapp/replay attack.md

 * The good of the holder of IOTA should be balanced with potential new investors who should know all the facts.

-* The attack works based on using the official API call actually labelled “replayBundle”.
+* The attack works based on using the official API call aptly labelled “replayBundle”.
 Pointing out that this can be used maliciously should not be a surprise to anyone who has spend anytime using the API.

 * I have evidence that this replay vulnerability has happened already in the wild, so concealing the vulnerability is futile and only benefits those who may already be using it.